Kt/V Calculator Daugirdas

 Why is Kt/V better?

-Even though both of these values are closely related, the Kt/V system takes into account two additional variables:
+Even that both of these values are closely related, the Kt/ V system takes into account two additional variables:

 - Urea removed with the fluid during the dialysis